 This version of the wangiri blockchain user guide was published on 28th February 2020.
 It can be viewed below or the PDF version can be downloaded from here.

 Brief History of the Wangiri Blockchain Pilot

 In April 2019 the RAG Steering Committee agreed to work with Orillion Solutions on the development of a prototype for sharing wangiri fraud data using blockchain technology.
 The experiment sought to determine if the distributed nature of blockchain would help to overcome some impediments to the success of other telecoms fraud intelligence databases that have been proposed and implemented from time to time.
 Wangiri fraud was selected as the subject matter because this fraud has become much more common in recent years and all recipients receive data in the form of a telephone number which the fraudsters want them to call.

 The prototype solution was demonstrated at the RAG conferences in Bonn and Toronto during June 2019.
 A wide number of parties expressed interest in taking part in a proof of concept or pilot.
 The pilot would involve an agreed consortium of CSPs and other interested vendors being granted access to the blockchain solution, and creating a distributed ledger of wangiri numbering data, using their local wangiri blacklist data, which all members in the consortium would benefit from using during the pilot phase.
 The pilot phase started in August 2019 and was concluded in January 2020.
 At the completion of the pilot it was agreed by all participants that the project had been a success and an upgraded blockchain was developed that incorporated new functionality requested by participants.

 How to Obtain Access to the Ledger

 Access to the ledger is free for authorized telcos and vendors.
-Interested parties may get in touch using the form below.
+You can apply for access by following this link to the consortium portal.